T-mamah/Lemp-stack/mernstack.md

 You should see a page like this, showing the content you’ve inserted in your test table:

 ![image](assets/7..png)

-That means our PHP environment is ready to connect and interact with your MySQL server.:tada::tada::tada:
+That means our PHP environment is ready to connect and interact with your MySQL server. :tada: :tada: :tada: